 The Frankenstein monster of Urban Renewal

-On a national basis, slum areas were producing 6% of the Cities revenues while consuming 45% for urban services.
+On a national basis, slum areas were producing 6% of big city revenues while consuming 45% for urban services.
 Detroit's Gratiot area had never, even when new, been characterized as a fine residential neighborhood.
 Initially populated principally by German immigrants in the 1850’s, the community had become occupied almost entirely by blacks flocking up to Detroit factories from the South.
 About half of its small frame houses were more than fifty years old by 1946.
 More than 90% were absentee-owned.
-According to the 1950 census of Housing, some 1,050 dwellings, about 2 out of every 3, were substandard.
+According to the 1950 census of Housing, some 1,050 dwellings, about 2 out of every 3 were substandard.
 These were in various states of dilapidation, with no running water, no private bath, outhouses, and the absence of virtually every basic convenience necessary to health, comfort and safety.

 Physical deterioration brought its inevitable social consequences.
 Here the crime rate was higher than anywhere in the city; fires were more frequent in occurrence and more disastrous in casualties.
-Rat bites brought daily victims, usually among infants, to the nearby Receiving Hospital.
+Rat bites brought daily victims, usually among children, to the nearby Receiving Hospital.
 Death rates from Tuberculosis, infant mortality, accidental deaths, infectious, parasitic, venereal and other diseases were substantially higher than the city of Detroit as a whole.

 Many cities are searching for solutions to the same problem.
 Some try to cover their municipal corrosion with a layer of the old political snake oil.
 Some blast, then rebuild new slums.
 In Detroit, where the problem was born, a group of prominent citizens think they have a significant new solution: under Title One Redeployment, they say build mixed suburbs inside the city, mixed both in building types – high rise and low – and in population, a mingling of races.
 In general the economic distribution will locate the highest priced housing in the center, the next highest on the periphery and the low cost in between.